ABHIJITHOK/SampleProjectWithJenkinsBuildPipeline/README.md

 You can mention a person or team on GitHub by typing @ plus their username or team name.
 This will trigger a notification and bring their attention to the conversation.
 People will also receive a notification if you edit a comment to mention their username or team name.
-@Abhy.Kizhakkepat What do you think about these updates
+@ABHIJITHOK What do you think about these updates?